-Step 1: identify the fish and wildlife habitat values where the project is situated using the FDG map.
-The FDG map was prepared using the FHSI outputs, and depicts: a) values by segment, with different colours representing Very High to Very Low values; and b) where Zones of Sensitivity (ZOS) may be present.
+Step 1: Identify the fish and wildlife habitat values where the project is situated using the FDG map.
+The FDG map was prepared using the FHSI outputs, and depicts: a) values by segment, with different colours representing high to low values; and b) where Zones of Sensitivity (ZOS) may be present.
 ZOS are areas with exceptionally high value, which should if at all possible, be conserved according to local, provincial or federal plans or through private land agreements.

-Step 2: review the general recommendations for the applicable colour zone and ZOS to understand associated habitat sensitivity of the area, and risk anthropogenic disturbances pose.
+Step 2: Review the general recommendations for the applicable colour zone and ZOS to understand associated habitat sensitivity of the area, and risk anthropogenic disturbances pose.

-Step 3: use the Activity Risk Matrix (ARM) to identify the level of risk of the proposed project on the habitat.
+Step 3: Use the Activity Risk Matrix (ARM) to identify the level of risk of the proposed project on the habitat.
 The risk is indicative of the acceptability of a project to regulators.